 The lawsuits against Sanofi and Boehringer Ingelheim allege that the drug companies chose to conceal this information from the government and with consumers.
 The lawsuits also allege that this lack of disclosure led to many people developing or being placed at risk of developing cancer.

-The FDA was first alerted to the presence of NDMA in Zantac earlier this year by the aforementioned Connecticut-based online pharmacy Valisure who discovered that the product contained millions of grams of NDMA more than the FDA established daily intake limit of 96 ng (nanograms).
+The FDA was first alerted to the presence of NDMA in Zantac in 2019 by the aforementioned Connecticut-based online pharmacy Valisure who discovered that the product contained millions of grams of NDMA more than the FDA established daily intake limit of 96 ng (nanograms).

 “We found dramatically high amounts of NDMA.”